ThomasScialom/QuestEval/README.md

 ### Text Simplification

-For Text Simplification, we recommend to activate the BERTScore for computing the similarity between two answers `do_BERTScore=True` when loading the metric.
-It ranks better the systems than BLEU or SARI metrics as reported in the paper.
+For Text Simplification, we recommend to the default setup with the text2text task.

+It has been shown to perform better than BLEU, BERTScore or SARI metrics as reported in the paper.

 Paper: [Rethinking Automatic Evaluation in Sentence Simplification](https://arxiv.org/abs/2104.07560)